Ryangwaite/AWS-SAA-C02-Course/README.md

 ### 1.15.2.
 Egress-Only Internet Gateway

 - IPv4 addresses are private or public
-- NAT allows IPv4 private IPs with a way to access public internet or public AWS services and receive responses.
+- NAT provides IPv4 private IPs with a way to access public internet or public AWS services and receive responses.
 - NAT does this in a way that will not allow externally initiated connections (from the public internet) IN.
 - NAT process exists because of the limitation of IPv4; it does not work with IPv6.
 - Using IPv6, all IPs are publicly routable.
   - Internet Gateway (IPv6) allows all IPs **in** and **out**
 - Egress-only is **outbound only** for IPv6.
 It is exactly the same as NAT, only outbound only.
 - To configure the Egress-only gateway, you must add default IPv6 route `::/0` added to RT with `eigw-id` as target.
+- **egress-only internet gateway** is for IPv6 only.
+- **NAT gatewey** is for IPv4 only.

 ### 1.15.3.
 VPC Gateway Endpoints

 - Provide _private_ access to S3 and DynamoDB
   - Allow a private only resource inside a VPC or any resource inside a private-only VPC access to S3 and DynamoDB.
 (Remember that both S3 and DynamoDB are public services)

 Normally when you want to access a public service through a VPC, you need infrastructure.
 You would create an IGW and attach it to the VPC.
 Resources inside need to be granted IP address or implement one or more NAT gateways which allow instances with private IP addresses to access these public services.

 - When you allocate a gateway endpoint to a subnet, a ***prefix list*** is added to the route table.
 The target is the gateway endpoint.
 Any traffic destined for S3, goes via the gateway endpoint.
 The gateway endpoint is highly available for all AZs in a region by default.

 - With a gateway endpoint you set which subnet will be used with it and it will configure automatically.
 A gateway endpoint is a VPC gateway object.
   - Endpoint policy controls what things can be connected to by that endpoint.

-- Gateway endpoints can only be used to access services in the same region.
+- Gateway endpoints can **only be used to access services in the same region**.
 Can't access cross-region services.
 You cannot, for instance, access an S3 bucket located in the `ap-southeast-2` region from a gateway endpoint in the `us-east-1` region.

 - Prevent Leaky Buckets: S3 buckets can be set to private only by allowing access ONLY from a gateway endpoint.
 For anything else, the _implicit deny_ will apply.